 Bacterial chromosome biology, pathogenicity and stress response; high-throughput analysis of DNA binding events; single molecule analysis

 DNA can be envisaged as a long piece of string and, just like string, if not carefully wound, DNA becomes a tangled mess.
 This presents a problem for living organisms because they have to package their string of DNA within the confines of a small compartment (the cell).
 Cells have evolved numerous mechanisms to package DNA and, for more complicated organisms (for example humans and plants) we have a reasonably good understanding of how these mechanisms work.
 However, our understanding of chromosome folding in bacteria (such as the familiar organisms E. coli and Salmonella) is less well developed.

-My laboratory is focused on understanding mechanisms of DNA folding in bacteria.
-We are also interested in how this process impinges upon gene expression, DNA replication and pathogenicity.
+David's laboratory is focused on understanding mechanisms of DNA folding in bacteria.
+David is also interested in how this process impinges upon gene expression, DNA replication and pathogenicity.